MN.IT Services>Telecom Video>FAQ>Running a Video Conference

 What is recorded when I use my VCR or DVD to record a conference?

-Normally, these devices record the incoming video (and/or content) and audio from both ends of the call, but you should test it in advance and document how it works.
+Normally, these devices record the incoming video (and/or content) and audio from both ends of the call.
+Be sure to test it in advance and document how it works.
 Make sure your documentation is easily accessible to others using the system.
-OET will assist you in testing your VCR/DVD functions.
-Call the Service Desk to schedule a test.
+MN.IT SERVICES can assist you in testing your VCR/DVD functions.
+Call the Service Management Center to schedule a test.

 Can I record a conference even if none of my participants have a VCR or DVD?

-OET can record any videoconference event for you as streaming media and burn it to a DVD.
-OET will supply the video on videocassette for a premium.
+MN.IT SERVICES can record any videoconference event for you as streaming media (live, archive or live & archive) and burn it to a DVD.
 This is a billable service and very reasonably priced.
-Call the Service Desk for details.
+Call the Service Management Center for details.
 Charges will vary.
+Videos longer than 2 hours will either be put on a DVD as MP4 video or span multiple DVDs.
+We do not have DVD equipment with capacities larger than 4.7GB.

 How do I hang up a video call?